Timinator2000/Algorithm-X/docs/22-2025-and-beyond/14-connect-the-colours-part-2-cont.md

     This strategy gives each partial path a clean, compact signature, dramatically reducing redundancy and improving search performance.
 In Connect the Colours, the only additional ingredient you need is the path head’s coordinates — a crucial detail for distinguishing one partial path from another.

     ---

+    # A Better Bitmap Strategy

+    The strategy described above is excellent for small grids, but once the grid becomes large, arithmetic updates stop being cheap.
+Adding or subtracting a bitmask forces Python to process a long multi-word integer and possibly propagate carries through large sections of it.
+On large boards, that can slow things down noticeably.
+For this reason, any high-performance bitboard implementation should rely on **bitwise** operations instead of arithmetic.

+    The improvement is straightforward: stop treating the bitmap as a number whose value you modify, and start treating it as a **bitset** whose bits you explicitly turn on and off.
+Operations like `OR`, `AND`, and `XOR` manipulate exactly the bits you specify, avoid carry propagation entirely, and scale cleanly even when your bitmap spans hundreds of thousands of bits.

+    The largest grids in *Connect the Colours - Part 2* are only 8×8, which fits comfortably inside a single 64-bit integer.
+Even so, switching from arithmetic to bitwise updates can **cut search times roughly in half** on some of the most time-consuming grids, simply because the operations are cheaper and more predictable.

+    ## Using Bitwise Operations

+    With this approach:

+    * **Add a cell** with a bitwise OR:
+      ```python
+      bitmap |= mask
+      ```

+    * **Remove a cell** with a bitwise AND NOT:
+      ```python
+      bitmap &= ~mask
+      ```

+    * **Toggle a cell** (rarely needed, but occasionally useful) with XOR:
+      ```python
+      bitmap ^= mask
+      ```

+    These operations do not require Python to propagate carries across thousands of bits, which is where arithmetic begins to slow down.
+Instead, each update becomes a direct binary manipulation on the underlying array.

+    ## Why This Scales Better

+    Numeric addition has implicit rules — carries, borrow propagation, normalization — that grow in cost as the integer grows.
+Bitwise operations do none of this.
+They treat each bit independently, making them dramatically more efficient on large grids.

+    In practice, this means:

+    * Updating a 10×10 bitmap and a 300×300 bitmap takes roughly the **same amount of time**.
+    * The bitmap never “accidentally changes” outside the target bit, something that can happen if an arithmetic update is wrong.
+    * Operations like unions, intersections, and differences become trivial one-liners.

+    For example, to test whether two partial paths overlap, you don’t need loops or sets:

+    ```python
+    if bitmap_a & bitmap_b:
+        # They overlap
+    ```

+    Or to merge state from two branches:

+    ```python
+    merged = bitmap_a | bitmap_b
+    ```

+    These operations are both **faster** and **more expressive** than arithmetic.

+    ## A Useful Mental Model

+    Instead of thinking of the bitmap as a number whose value matters, think of it as a **row of light switches**:

+    * `OR` turns a switch on.
+    * `AND NOT` turns a switch off.
+    * `AND` checks whether two switches are on at the same time.
+    * `XOR` flips a switch.

+    The decimal value of the bitmap is no longer the important part — what matters is the pattern of the bits themselves.

+    ## When to Use the Arithmetic Approach

+    For teaching, visualizing, or very small grids, the arithmetic method is still perfectly fine.
+It’s intuitive, easy to explain, and makes the “bitmap as an integer” idea concrete.

+    But for any significant applicaiton — especially when bitmaps grow into the tens or hundreds of thousands of bits, but even on the larger boards seen in this puzzle — switching to pure bitwise operations provides:

+    * Better performance
+    * Cleaner semantics
+    * Safer state updates
+    * A natural path to advanced bitboard techniques

+    With bitwise operations, the cost of updating or checking your bitmap stays nearly constant, even if your board has tens or hundreds of thousands of cells.
+Your algorithm’s performance now depends on the logic you’re implementing — not on how huge the bitmap happens to be.

+    ---

     # Leveling Up Your Bitboard Skills